Osage Indian murders: Background

-Believing the Osage would not be able to manage their new wealth, or lobbied by whites who wanted a piece of the action, the United States Congress passed a law in 1921 which required that courts appoint guardians for each Osage of half-blood or more in ancestry, who would manage their royalties and financial affairs until they demonstrated "competency".
-Under the system, even minors who had less than half-Osage blood had to have guardians appointed, regardless of whether the minors had living parents.
+Believing the Osage would not be able to manage their new wealth, the US Congress passed a law in 1921 which required that courts appoint guardians for each Osage of half-blood or more in ancestry, who would manage their royalties and financial affairs until they demonstrated "competency".
+Under the system, even minors who had less than half-Osage blood were required guardians, regardless of living parents.
 The courts appointed the guardians from local white lawyers or businessmen.
-The incentives for criminality were overwhelming; such guardians often maneuvered legally to steal Osage land, their headrights or royalties; others were suspected of murdering their charges to gain the headrights.
+The incentives for criminality were overwhelming.
+Such guardians often maneuvered legally to steal Osage land, their headrights, or royalties.
+Others were suspected of murdering their charges to gain the headrights.